ghi-electronics/Docs/software/tinyclr/tutorials/graphics/font.md

 ```

 > [!TIP]
-> This [third-party tool](http://informatix.miloush.net/microframework/Utilities/TinyFontTool.aspx) can be handy for generating fonts.
+> This [third-party tool](http://informatix.miloush.net/microframework/Utilities/TinyFontTool.aspx) can be handy for generating compatible fonts.

+## Font Defenition
 The .fntdef file options are as follows:

 > [!Note]